-However, this isn’t the first time match got caught.
+However, this isn’t the first time Match.com got caught.

-There are some that say that Match used to hire ringers to contact individuals, usually men, by a beautiful woman right around the time their membership was expiring.
-But the timing was such that they could only talk to the guy a few days after his membership was dues to expire…guess what, most guys renewed their subscription.
+Some say that Match used to hire ringers to contact individuals, usually men, by a beautiful woman right around the time their membership was expiring.
+But the timing was such that they could only talk to the guy a few days after his membership was due to expire…guess what, most guys renewed their subscription.

-But there are other ways that some unscrupulous sites have tricked paying customer.
-The most basic and simplest is simply not deleting profiles of members that have cancelled their membership or let their membership lapse.
+But there are other ways that some unscrupulous sites have tricked paying customers.
+The most basic and simplest is simply not deleting profiles of members that have canceled their membership or let their membership lapse.
 That way they still show up in the search results years and years later.

 The whole point here is to keep your hopes alive and the cash flowing.

 - Have you updated your primary profile photo in the last 2 weeks?
 Just rotating between different primary profile photos can signal to the platform you’re using ( online dating or LinkedIn) that you are “active”.
 Online dating platforms will prioritize profiles that are active in the search results and give you a greater chance of finding a match.
-Inn addition, by rotating different images in to the primary profile photo spot you will determine what works best and people find the most appealing..after all its all about first impressions
+Besides, by rotating different images into the primary profile photo spot you will determine what works best and people find the most appealing..after all its all about first impressions

 - Have you reviewed your written profiles section to see if there is anything that needs to be added or subtracted?
 Could you spruce up the section about your current interests?